ataraxao/drex/cooperative_wealth_agreement.md

 (u) **“Admin Reserve”** means the minimum cash reserve maintained in the Vehicle Account to pay the Independent Administrator’s fees and costs.

+(v) **“Discretionary Top-Up”** means a Discretionary Gift Top-Up authorized by Party A under Section 5.4.

 ### 2.4 Notices; Deemed Delivery; Address Updates; Fallback Channel (Anti-Evasion)
 (a) **Notice Contact Information.** Each Party shall designate in writing to the other Party and to the Independent Administrator: (i) a Notice Email address (“**Notice Email**”), (ii) a physical mailing address (“**Notice Address**”), and (iii) an optional mobile number and/or messaging handle for the Fallback Channel (“**Fallback Contact**”).
 The Parties’ initial Notice Email, Notice Address, and Fallback Contact (if any) are set forth in Exhibit 0.